marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 This might not be a problem unless you have a crashing alias.
 But still, did you know you had all those aliases available?
 Are them really that useful to you?
-Have you come across them accidentally and become surprised?
+Have you come across them accidentally and became surprised?

 Even if some aliases or plugins are useful, you can copy the ones you want, and just plug into your `.bashrc` file.